puma/puma/docs/systemd.md

 master process on startup.
 Among other advantages, this keeps listening sockets open across puma restarts and achieves graceful restarts, including when upgraded puma, and is compatible with both clustered mode and application preload.

+**Note:** Socket activation doesn't currently work on jruby.
+This is tracked in [#1367].

-To use socket activation, configure one or more `ListenStream` sockets in a companion `*.socket` systemd config file.
+To use socket activation, configure one or more `ListenStream` sockets in a companion `*.socket` unit file.
+Also uncomment the associated `Requires` directive for the socket unit in the service file (see above.)
 Here is a sample puma.socket, matching the ports used in the above puma.service:

 ~~~~ ini
 [Unit]